HeadBodyScript/gravestone-dungeons.github.io/README.md

         Custom amount of projectiles that spawn [example: star shower] New file error.mcfunction => for when the user tries to cast the spell but doesn't have the recources

+        New enchantment: name? on hit applies 2 stacks per hit on a mob Use suspicious sand + loottable

 ## SCRAPPED
 save arrows in scoreboard switch between arrows in quiver (dont think this is possible)